 Working with an OTA is useful as it provides you a platform to reach a larger audience.
 From the big players like Viator to the smaller more niche ones like Diviac that focus specifically on diving excursions around the world, there's an OTA out there that can help you reach your target audience.

 3. Work with your local DMO

 Many destinations now have a destination marketing organisation that focuses solely on promoting your destination to the world.
-TrekkSoft has had the pleasure of working with a few DMOs such as Fjord Norway and Visit Cornwall to transform their websites into OTAs as well, allowing local suppliers to promote and sell their services on their website.
+TrekkSoft has had the pleasure of working with a few DMOs such as Fjord Norway to transform their websites into OTAs as well, allowing local suppliers to promote and sell their services on their website.